oapicf/pinterest-sdk/clients/graphql-nodejs-express-server/generated/docs/billing_api.md

 Redeem ad credits

-Redeem ads credit on behalf of the ad account id and apply it towards billing.  &lt;strong&gt;This endpoint might not be available to all apps. &lt;a href&#x3D;&#39;/docs/getting-started/beta-and-advanced-access/&#39;&gt;Learn more&lt;/a&gt;.&lt;/strong&gt;
+Redeem ads credit on behalf of the ad account id and apply it towards billing.  &lt;strong&gt;This endpoint might not be available to all apps. &lt;a href&#x3D;&#39;/docs/getting-started/using-beta-and-restricted-features/&#39;&gt;Learn more&lt;/a&gt;.&lt;/strong&gt;
 <a name="AdsCreditsDiscountsGet"></a>
 # **AdsCreditsDiscountsGet**
 > AdsCreditsDiscountsGet200Response AdsCreditsDiscountsGet(adAccountId, bookmark, pageSize)

 Get ads credit discounts

-Returns the list of discounts applied to the account.  &lt;strong&gt;This endpoint might not be available to all apps. &lt;a href&#x3D;&#39;/docs/getting-started/beta-and-advanced-access/&#39;&gt;Learn more&lt;/a&gt;.&lt;/strong&gt;
+Returns the list of discounts applied to the account.  &lt;strong&gt;This endpoint might not be available to all apps. &lt;a href&#x3D;&#39;/docs/getting-started/using-beta-and-restricted-features/&#39;&gt;Learn more&lt;/a&gt;.&lt;/strong&gt;
+<a name="BillingInvoiceDownloadGet"></a>
+# **BillingInvoiceDownloadGet**
+> BillingInvoiceDownloadResponse BillingInvoiceDownloadGet(adAccountId, billingInvoiceId)

+Get download url for a billing invoice

+Get download url for a billing invoice.
+<a name="BillingInvoicesGet"></a>
+# **BillingInvoicesGet**
+> BillingInvoicesGet200Response BillingInvoicesGet(adAccountId, bookmark, pageSize, sort, order, status, documentType, startDueDate, endDueDate)

+Get billing invoices

+Get billing invoices in the advertiser account.
 <a name="BillingProfilesGet"></a>
 # **BillingProfilesGet**
 > BillingProfilesGet200Response BillingProfilesGet(adAccountId, isActive, bookmark, pageSize)

 Get billing profiles

-Get billing profiles in the advertiser account.  &lt;strong&gt;This endpoint might not be available to all apps. &lt;a href&#x3D;&#39;/docs/getting-started/beta-and-advanced-access/&#39;&gt;Learn more&lt;/a&gt;.&lt;/strong&gt;
+Get billing profiles in the advertiser account.  &lt;strong&gt;This endpoint might not be available to all apps. &lt;a href&#x3D;&#39;/docs/getting-started/using-beta-and-restricted-features/&#39;&gt;Learn more&lt;/a&gt;.&lt;/strong&gt;
 <a name="SsioAccountsGet"></a>
 # **SsioAccountsGet**
 > SsioAccountResponse SsioAccountsGet(adAccountId)